NicoOhR/Sicarii/static/assets/sauron/sauron.md

 much).
 [Here is a link of
 a demo](https://www.youtube.com/watch?v=SM_0w7rKo2c) that due to time constraints we had to make before we could fully hook it up the Confluents instance that we were simulating our ETL on.
+[And here is the GitHub repo](git@github.com:NicoOhR/sauron.git)

 Briefly, we used Terraform to spin up a Confluents instance, as well as several small python cli programs (orchestrated over k8) which acted as